 About 2,000 cases of malaria are diagnosed in the United States annually, mostly in returned travelers, says the U.S. CDC.
 Travelers to sub-Saharan Africa have the most significant risk of both getting malaria and dying from their infection.

 Mosquirix RTS,S/AS01e Malaria Vaccine Dosage

 Mosquirix is administered as an intramuscular injection.
 Phase 3 studies evaluated three and four doses.
 The WHO says the RTS,S/AS01 malaria vaccine should be provided in a schedule of 4 doses in children from 5 months of age for the reduction of malaria disease and burden.

 Mosquirix RTS,S/AS01e Malaria Vaccine Safety and Side Effects

 With regard to vaccine safety, the RTS,S/AS01 profile is similar to other routine vaccines given to children except for an increased risk of febrile seizures.
-Children aged 5–17 months at first vaccination were more likely than controls to have a febrile seizure within 7 days after vaccination, especially the third dose.
-This effect was transient, and all affected children recovered after 7 days.
+At first vaccination, children aged 5–17 months were more likely than controls to have a febrile seizure within seven days after vaccination, especially during the third dose.
+This effect was transient, and all affected children recovered after seven days.
 Safety surveillance also suggested a potential increased risk of meningitis and cerebral malaria in this same age group.27 A study in Kenyan children with WHO Stage 1 or 2 HIV disease found that RTS,S/AS01 was well-tolerated in this population and that they can be safely included in future vaccination programs.

 October 14, 2021 - The Indian Express published an audio: An expert on why the malaria vaccine matters, and the reason it took so long.